 There are a vast array of reasons a disability could occur ranging from diseases to accidental injuries.
 Many employers opt for a combination of both life insurance and disability insurance for key employees as the combined package affords a more comprehensive coverage.

 Why You Need Key Man Insurance

 Since key man Insurance is purchased by the company, the company becomes the beneficiary.
 When a business has this insurance coverage, the business can be kept running and both creditors and customers will be more assured about the continuity of the business.

 Additionally, the heirs of the deceased won’t become entangled with tax obligations that relate to the business.
 Also, you can use the death benefits to buy out the shares of the business from the estate.

 This form of coverage also reduces the financial impact of reorganizing and finding and training a replacement.
 Finally, and more importantly, any death benefits paid to the company are typically not taxable.

 Furthermore, since most businesses use term life insurance to cover their key person needs, which is typically very affordable, it’s a no brainer for a lot of companies once they assess the risk-reward of owning a policy.

 The most vital question you should ask yourself when considering the need for Key Man Insurance coverage is to ask just how much the loss of a particular employee or other employees will impact your business.
 Here are some suggestions for you to consider this point.

-5. Age of Employees – Many new tech firms employ talented young people who tend to lean towards physical risk taking.
+Many new tech firms employ talented young people who tend to lean towards physical risk-taking.
 They are more likely to be disabled and are less likely to have prepared for the possibility of dying.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
 Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.